PX4/PX4-Autopilot/apps/modbus/README.txt

     CONFIG_MB_ASCII_ENABLED - Modbus ASCII support
     CONFIG_MB_RTU_ENABLED - Modbus RTU support
     CONFIG_MB_TCP_ENABLED - Modbus TCP support
+    CONFIG_MB_TERMIOS - Serial driver supports termios.h interfaces (tcsetattr,
+      tcflush, etc.).
+If this is not defined, then the terminal settings (baud, parity, etc.) are not configurable at runtime; serial streams will not be flushed when closed.
     CONFIG_MB_ASCII_TIMEOUT_SEC - Character timeout value for Modbus ASCII.
 The character timeout value is not fixed for Modbus ASCII and is therefore a configuration option.
 It should be set to the maximum expected delay